hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/combine_chipQC_and_metrics.md

 ### Final takehome from ChIPQC

-In general, our data look good.
-There is some discordance apparent between the Nanog replicates and this combined with lower SSD scores might indicate that while there are many peaks identified it is mainly due to noise.
+In general, our data look good with all of the reported metrics falling within our suggested thresholds.
+Each sample group, appears to have one replicate exhibiting stronger signal than the other.
+This difference is more pronounced with the Nanog replicates based on the cross-correlation plots and coverage plots.
+Although there is a difference in the amount of signal/enrichment between the replicates, it is encouraging to see similar trends.
+For example, two replicates that displayed totally different cross-correlation plots would suggest something went wrong.

+Comparing the metrics from one sample group to one another, it is difficult to conclude whether one is better than the other.
+The SSD and RelCC scores appear to be higher for Pou5f1 indicating good enrichment, yet the coverage plots and cross-correlation plots suggest more signal in the Nanog samples.
+It is worth noting that this ChIP QC is to evaluate each sample individually based on these metrics.
+The difference between the groups is just something to take note of and we will revisit this later during differential enrichment and visualization.

-#### Experimental biases: sources of low quality ChIP-seq data
+**What are these sources of low quality data?**

-Once you have identified low quality samples, the next logical step is to troubleshoot what might be causing it.
+Once you have identified low quality samples based on some of the quality metrics discussed above, the next logical step is to troubleshoot what might be causing it.

-* **Strength/efficiency and specificity of the immunoprecipitation**
+* *Strength/efficiency and specificity of the immunoprecipitation*

 The quality of a ChIP experiment is ultimately dictated by the specificity of the antibody and the degree of enrichment achieved in the affinity precipitation step [[1]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/).
 Antibody deficiencies are of two main types:

 1. Poor reactivity against the intended target
 2. Non-specific antibody, causing cross-reactivity with other DNA-associated proteins

-Antibodies directed against transcription factors must be characterized using both a primary (i.e immunoblot, immunofluorescence) and secondary characterization (i.e knockout of target protein, IP with multiple antibodies).

-* **Fragmentation/digestion**
+* *Fragmentation/digestion*

 The way in which sonication is carried out can result in different fragment size distributions and, consequently, sample-specific chromatin configuration induced biases.
 As a result, it is not recommended to use a single input sample as a control for ChIP-seq peak calling if it is not sonicated together with the ChIP sample.

-* **Biases during library preparation:**

-*PCR amplification:* Biases arise because DNA sequence content and length determine the kinetics of annealing and denaturing in each cycle of PCR.
-The combination of temperature profile, polymerase and buffer used during PCR can therefore lead to differential efficiencies in amplification between different sequences, which could be exacerbated with increasing PCR cycles.
-This is often manifest as a bias towards GC rich fragments [[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4473780/). **Limited use of PCR amplification is recommended because bias increases with every PCR cycle.**

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*